Polyxena: Post-classical art

 Examples include paintings by Giovanni Francesco Romanelli and by Charles Le Brun (1647), both in the Metropolitan Museum of Art, New York.
 Sebastiano Ricci planned a large painting in the 1720s, but never got beyond studies.
 The 18th-century Venetian painter Giovanni Battista Pittoni was especially keen on the subject, painting at least nine versions of four compositions.

 Most versions show Polyxena going to her death in a dignified manner, though often with her breasts bared.
 The sacrifice may be performed by a priest, or Neoptolemus.
 As in Ricci's versions, Achilles' tomb may have an equestrian statue of him above it, and Agamemnon, who opposed the killing, may be present expressing dissent.
 Sometimes the ghost of Achilles hovers in the air nearby.

-The statue usually called The Rape of Polyxena by Pio Fedi (1855–1865), which is very prominently displayed in the Loggia dei Lanzi in Florence, is slightly misleading in the violence that seems to be depicted.
+The statue The Rape of Polyxena by Pio Fedi (1855–1865) is very prominently displayed in the Loggia dei Lanzi in Florence.
 The name does not refer to sexual rape, but to an earlier definition of the word derived from the Latin rapere (supine stem raptum), "to snatch, to grab, to carry off".
-It does not show Polyxena's sexual rape, but her taking to be killed by Neoptolemus, despite the protests of her mother Hecuba, seated.
+Thus, the statue shows Polyxena's taking to be killed by Neoptolemus, despite the protests of her mother Hecuba, seated.
 The body on the ground, somewhat anachronistically, is either her brother Polites, or possibly Hector.
 In most versions, both were killed much earlier, and buried by that point in the various stories.